tl-masterlist/VTuber-Translators-Master-List/README.md

 While the channels heavily lean towards Hololive content, we are not limiting this list to just Hololive.
 There are two categories: “Great Translators” and “Decent Translators.”

 - **Great Translators:** Worth subscribing and following.
 Their videos are consistently both accurate and entertaining.
 Respectful of VTubers and shows good faith effort.
 They seek out feedback from peers to ensure quality.

 - **Decent Translators:** Worth watching their videos, however, YMMV.
 Possibly might be a group of multiple translators with varying quality.
 Despite imperfection, you would still recommend them.
 Decent usually means that with some work or more experience, they could easily become a great translator.
 We’ll try to provide an **apt description of why this channel is not a “Great” one.**

 We will **not** be featuring a list of “bad” translators here.
-We will only list and recommend great VTubers.

 The names of the groups/translator will be linked to their youtube channel.